sboursault/training/presentation/md/getting-started.md

   <li class="fragment"><i class="emo emoji-thumbup"></i>The team discover unknown unknowns earlier
   <li class="fragment"><i class="emo emoji-thumbup"></i>We get the <strong>Scenarios to automate</strong> out of the process
 </ul>

+Note:
+We can add a design workshop in the process to prevent non testable code.

 ---